DemkivV/deep-learning-experiments/README.md

 ## MNIST

-#### Introduction
+### Introduction

-MNIST is the hello world of deep learning.
-The "*Hello World*" when experimenting with your first neural networks.
+MNIST is the "*Hello World*" of deep learning.
+The perfect data to start experiments with your first neural networks.
 It's providing a total of 70'000 images.
 Since it's the image shape is very small with just (28, 28, 1), you can have the fastest (Computer Vision oriented) convolutional neural network training possible.
 Given a decent GPU, you can finish training experiments within minutes.
 It's a nice dataset to gather some experience with basic architecture elements and different architecture approaches.
 You can find more info on [the official website](http://yann.lecun.com/exdb/mnist/).
 According to [this source](http://www.pymvpa.org/datadb/mnist.html), it's licensed with *Creative Commons Attribution-ShareAlike 3.0*.
 It's easily accessible within/through Keras and commonly used for deep learning introductions.

-#### Complexity
+### Complexity

 Though, since the complexity of the data is fairly low, not everything that works here will work for more complex problems.
 Even a classification autoencoder could achieve here pretty good results, since the dataset consists of mostly black and white.
-Not a major motivation to learn the 254 shades of gray for the neural network.
+Only little motivation to learn the other *254 shades of gray* for the neural network.

-#### Training Time
+### Training Time

 With a *GTX 1070* it took roughly 4–5min for 25 epochs.
 Though, improvements for such simple tasks actually slowed down already after a few epochs.